ErikMcClure/bad-licenses/README.md

 * **[THE "LITTLE SUS DISTRO" (LSD) LICENSE, VERSION 1](https://github.com/ErikMcClure/bad-licenses/blob/master/lsd-license)**

   A BSD-style parody license based on the Original 4-clause BSD License with a terrible acronym.
-The provious variation of the license used the "Software must be used for Good and not Evil" clause from the JSON License, and a non-commercial clause.
+The previous variation of the license used the "Software must be used for Good and not Evil" clause from the JSON License, and a non-commercial clause.
 Prevously known as `THE "I AM BASED AND NOT SUSSY" LICENSE` and the `THE "Sussy Baka" LICENSE, VERSION 1`.
 [Source](https://github.com/Amog-OS/AmogOS/blob/main/LICENSE)